Corinth, Kentucky

 Corinth is a home rule-class city mostly in Grant County with a small portion of land in Scott County in the U.S. state of Kentucky.
-The population was 232 as of the 2010 census, up from 181 at the 2000 census.
+As of the 2020 census, Corinth had a population of 226.

 The Grant County portion of Corinth is part of the Cincinnati-Northern Kentucky metropolitan area, while the Scott County portion is part of the Lexington-Fayette, KY Metropolitan Statistical Area.

 History

 The Corinth community began in the late 1820s with the founding of Corinth Christian Church, but the post office was not established until 1868.
 The town most likely got its name from the church.
 In 1871, the church relocated to a new site, and in 1873-74 and new church was built, replacing the log church.
 Until 1876, much of Corinth was in Owen County.
 In 1876, it was transferred to Grant County.
 In 1878, Corinth was incorporated by the Kentucky State Legislature, which, in the same year, chartered the Corinth Academy.
 In 1890, the first of four fires occurred.
 The salvage of the train depot and three residences is credited to a passing train's boiler water.
 The fires of 1904 and 1914 were on a similar scale.
 The Corinth basketball team won the 1930 state and national championships.
 In 1933, another fire destroyed much of the central business district, but help from other fire departments contained the fire.
 Much of the destruction was caused by lack of water.
 Steps to minimize this were taken in 1986 with the creation of the Corinth Water District.
 In 1995, the city obtained a grant/loan package to establish a water treatment plant in Corinth.